Thursday, October 7, 1976

 Friday, October 29, 1976

-When I brought Elisabeth back from school today the phone rang.
-It was a lady from S.A.S. airline service.
-She wanted to know if she should make my plane ticket out to London, and then from London I could fly to Canada, or if I waited a few more days then I could fly nonstop straight to Canada.
+When I brought Elisabeth back from school today, the phone rang.
+It was a lady from the S.A.S. airline service.
+She wanted to know whether she should book my plane ticket to London, and then from London, I could fly to Canada, or if I waited a few more days, I could fly nonstop straight to Canada.
 I told her I didn’t mind stopping in London for a couple of hours.
-After I had hung up the phone I thought, Wow, I am really leaving this place!
+After I had hung up the phone, I thought, Wow, I am really leaving this place!

 Saturday, October 30, 1976

 I didn’t want to get out of bed this morning because it was so cold in the whole house from the draft coming through the windows.
 I dreaded having to get up and wash myself.
-I jumped off the couch and boiled some water, and then I ran back under the covers and waited for the water to boil.
+I jumped off the couch, boiled some water, then ran back under the covers and waited for it to boil.
 When the water boiled, I knew I had to get it over with.
-I ran back to the sink and hurried and washed my hair and body.
-Then as I was ready to rinse, to my horror, I realized I had forgotten to boil more water so that I could rinse myself off.
-It was too cold to stand there and wait for the next pot of water to boil, so I rinsed my hair off with water straight from the pipes.
+I ran back to the sink, hurried, and washed my hair and body.
+Then, as I was about to rinse, to my horror, I realized I had forgotten to boil more water, so I could rinse off.
+It was too cold to stand there and wait for the next pot of water to boil, so I rinsed my hair off with water straight from the tap.
 I thought my brain was going to freeze solid.
 I don’t think I will ever do that again!

 After I had dried off, I wondered who knew trying to get clean can be so traumatic!
-I felt sorry for Mom and Elisabeth because they still had to stay in this house and it will only get colder as it turns to winter.
+I felt sorry for Mom and Elisabeth because they still had to stay in this house, and it would only get colder as fall turned to winter.
 I can’t imagine it being any colder than it already is.
 Bent goes back to Canada because he is not willing to live in these conditions, yet he expects Mom and Elisabeth to do so.
+It’s just not right!

 Leave a Reply